Page images

 Hence the fam'd Latian line, and fenates come,

-And the proud triumphs, and the tow'rs of Rome, 19
+And the proud triumphs, and the tow'rs of Rome.
+19

-Celestial pow'rs, and what the dire offence
+Celeftial pow'rs, and what the dire offence

-That mov'd heav'n's aweful empress to impofe
+That mov'd heav'n's aweful emprefs to impofe

 On fuch a pious prince a weight of woes,

-Expos'd to dangers, and with toils oppreft?
+Expos'd to dangers, and with toils opprest?

 Can rage fo fierce inflame an heavenly breast?